ihcrane/regression-project/README.md

 - Deliever a report to a technical data science team

 ## Questions to answer
 - Is there a difference in price of the house between fips codes?
-If so, how much of a difference?
 - Does the number of bed/bath affect the property value?
 - Does when the property was built affect the value?
 - Does lot size affect property value?